Turkish Tulips are believed to have come to Anatolia with the Turks from Central Asia and have a very important place in Turkish history.

 It is believed that tulips were brought to Anatolia with the Turks from Central Asia and then to Europe by traders and travelers in the 16th century.

-Turkish Tulips took place as decorations in literature works of art and architecture during the Ottoman period.
+Turkish Tulips took place as decorations in literary works of art and architecture during the Ottoman period.
 Apart from the Ottoman Empire, it plays an important role in Dutch history.

 They quickly became popular in the Netherlands, where they were bred for both their beauty and their value as a commodity.
 The “tulip mania” of the 17th century saw the prices of tulip bulbs skyrocket, leading to a speculative bubble that eventually burst.